-Here’s How To Treat Acne Scars — According To A Dermatologist
+How to Treat Acne Scars — According to a Dermatologist

-Visible acne marks can be minimized by using products formulated with skin brightening-ingredients like licorice and niacinamide, says Woolery-Lloyd, but acne scars require more intensive treatment.
-For scarring, she recommends talking your dermatologist about in-office procedures like chemical peels, microneedling and lasers.
+Visible acne marks can be minimized by using products formulated with skin-brightening ingredients, says Dr. Woolery-Lloyd, but acne scars require more intensive treatment.
+For scarring, she recommends talking to your dermatologist about in-office procedures like chemical peels, microneedling and lasers.